-All serious or significant accidents and any RIDDOR reportable incident should be notified to insurers by the Chief Operating Officer or Facilities Director.
-The Chief Operating Officer or Facilities Director will also consult with the School's retained specialist health and safety lawyer and in appropriate cases at that lawyer's request an internal incident investigation will be conducted under the protection of legal privilege for the dominant purpose of obtaining legal advice in anticipation of potential legal proceedings.
-The Chief Operating Officer will determine in consultation with the lawyer whether the internal investigation should be carried out by school staff or independent consultants.
+All serious or significant accidents and any RIDDOR reportable incident should be notified to insurers by the Chief Operating Officer or Director of Facilities & Estates.
+The Chief Operating Officer or Director of Facilities & Estates will also consult with the School's retained specialist Health & Safety lawyer and in appropriate cases, at that lawyer's request, an internal incident investigation will be conducted under the protection of legal privilege for the dominant purpose of obtaining legal advice in anticipation of potential legal proceedings.
+The Chief Operating Officer will determine in consultation with the lawyer whether school staff or independent consultants should conduct the internal investigation.

 In other less serious cases, an internal investigation may be conducted for the dominant purpose of preventing a recurrence.
-In either event, the Chief Operating Officer and Head shall seek to ensure that appropriate lessons are learnt and remedial steps are taken to reduce the likelihood of a recurrence.
+In either event, the Chief Operating Officer and Head shall seek to ensure that appropriate lessons are learnt, and remedial steps are taken to reduce the likelihood of a recurrence.